avmjs/vapjs-util/README.md

 ## About

-A simple set of Ethereum JS utilties, mainly for frontend dApps.
+A simple set of Vapory JS utilties, mainly for frontend dApps.

 ## Available Methods